KDE/rocs/TESTING.md

 **Last Update**: 2012-06-03

 This file describes the testing procedures that should be done when releasing Rocs.
-The test procudure starts with a simple checklist (that can be skipped by beta testers) and then focuses on testing the functional properties of the application
+The test procedure starts with a simple checklist (that can be skipped by beta testers) and then focuses on testing the functional properties of the application